 “I felt welcomed in Zimbabwe,” adds Marilene.
 “With guidance from Otis, I tried to blend in their traditions; I truly enjoyed it.
 When we visited Brazil, Otis’s mother joined us.
 This was the first time she was meeting my family.
 It meant so much to us to see our families engage and educate each other about our cultures and traditions.”

 Cut to the present, and Marilene and Otis have been married for over five years and are proud parents to their two-year-old son, Nathan, and six-month-old daughter, Gabriella.
 “I’m learning Portuguese and Marilene’s learning my language, Shona.
 Our son is also learning Portuguese besides English.
-Getting our kids to be multilingual is something that we’re trying to do,” says Otis.
+Getting our kids to be multilingual in a multicultural mosaic that is Canada is something that we’re trying to do,” says Otis.

 Valentine’s Day, like any other occasion now, is a family celebration.
 “Marché in Brookfield Place and Milestones are two of our all-time favourite places for date nights.
 Let’s see what we plan for tonight,” they share, lovingly exchanging glances with each other before signing off.

-Otis and Marilene’s tips for newcomers in an intercultural relationship
+Otis and Marilene’s tips for newcomers in an intercultural/ multicultural relationship

 - Be patient and respectful of each other’s cultures.